Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope: The PMT HV System

 \subsection{Overall Design}

-The HV system adopts a distributed architecture in which each PMT is equipped with its own Cockcroft–Walton (CW) module, enabling independently adjustable bias voltages for all 31 channels in an hDOM.
+The HV system adopts a distributed architecture in which each PMT is equipped with an independent Cockcroft–Walton (CW) base.
 This one-CW-per-PMT scheme ensures uniform gain tuning, isolates channel-level variations, and avoids single-point failure modes.
-A dedicated control board provides channel selection and command fan-out, while the hDOM motherboard FPGA~\cite{Zhang:2025vvf} issues commands through a shared communication interface.
-This three-tier structure -- motherboard FPGA, control board, and per-PMT CW bases -- offers scalable and robust HV control.
-Each CW base has a compact 47~mm\,$\times$\,47~mm footprint, allowing all 31 modules to fit within the tight mechanical envelope of deep-sea optical modules~\cite{KM3NeT_2019DOM}.
+The system follows a three-tier hierarchy: the hDOM motherboard FPGA~\cite{Zhang:2025vvf} issues high-level commands; a dedicated control board manages command fan-out and channel selection; and the individual PMT bases execute voltage generation.
+Each base maintains a compact $47\times47$ mm footprint, allowing all 31 PMTs to be integrated within the restricted mechanical envelope of the deep-sea optical module.

-Fig.~\ref{fig:block diagram of system} shows a representative assembly of the system.The control board connects to the FPGA motherboard via a 14-pin connector and manages communication with all 31 base boards through an I\textsuperscript{2}C hub.
-The FPGA motherboard is responsible for digitizing and processing PMT signals and communicates with the control board over the I\textsuperscript{2}C interface to monitor and adjust the bias voltage.
-The control board distributes power and commands via the I\textsuperscript{2}C hub, enabling independent channel control and simplifying the layout of the motherboard.
-Each base features a CW voltage multiplier circuit to generate the PMT bias voltage, an integrated ADC to monitor the output, and return voltage data to the control board for closed-loop regulation.This work focuses on the design and development of the control board and the PMT base boards.The FPGA motherboard was also designed and developed by the TRIDENT collaboration, but will not be discussed in detail here.
+Fig.~\ref{fig:block diagram of system} shows the actual photos of the control and base boards.
+The FPGA motherboard digitizes PMT signals and communicates with the control board via a shared I\textsuperscript{2}C interface to adjust bias voltages.
+The control board, acting as an intermediate hub, distributes power and commands to the bases, simplifying the motherboard's layout.
+This work focuses specifically on the design and characterization of the control board and the per-PMT bases.
+The motherboard was also designed and developed by the TRIDENT collaboration, but it will not be discussed in detail here.